Mastering¶

 Note

-For your convenience, a complete Terraform module covering the deployments and integrations from this tutorial, is available in this Git repository in v1.4
+For your convenience, a complete Terraform module covering the deployments and integrations from this tutorial, is available in this Git repository.

 All necessary files are in the examples/terraform/mastering